codegen-showcase/real_estate_api_py/real_estate_api_py/resources/property/README.md

 res = await client.property.details()
 ```

-### Property Detail Bulk API <a name="details_bulk"></a>
+### Property Detail Bulk API <a name="bulk_details"></a>

-For retrieving of up to 1000 properties at once.
-Can be used standalone, but it's designed to work together with the Property Search API.
-Use this API for quickly exporting lists, or bulk search requests for analytics.
-Pass in addresses, or a list of ID's returned from the Property Search API.
+For retrieving up to 1000 properties at once.
+Can be used standalone, but it's designed
+to work together with the Property Search API.
+Use this API for quickly exporting lists,
+or bulk search requests for analytics.

 **API Endpoint**: `POST /v2/PropertyDetailBulk`